 Downeast Dayboat ships on Tuesdays or Wednesdays, so it is recommended to place your order by Sunday night of the week you want your scallops.
 Advance ordering is also an option; just select the delivery week you prefer upon checkout.

 Note: scallops are a seasonal catch, harvested only for a few months out of the year during winter months.
-Founder Togue Brown is wholly committed to supporting the health of fisheries; any fisherman who partners with Downeast Dayboat and abides by all regulations that are designed to protect the scallop resource will get a sustainability bonus at the end of the season.
+Founder Togue Brawn is wholly committed to supporting the health of fisheries; any fisherman who partners with Downeast Dayboat and abides by all regulations that are designed to protect the scallop resource will get a sustainability bonus at the end of the season.

 Best for Shellfish: Taylor Shellfish Farms

 Founded in the Pacific Northwest, Taylor Shellfish Farms offers a variety of shellfish available for home delivery.
-For those who are local, they also operate several oyster bars and markets around Washington state.
-Taylor Shellfish Farms has been a leader in sustainability to ensure a healthy marine environment; all shellfish products are certified by Food Alliance, a sustainable agriculture third-party certifier.
+For those who are local, they also operate oyster bars and markets around Washington state.
+Taylor Shellfish Farms has been a leader in sustainability to ensure a healthy marine environment; all their shellfish products are certified by Food Alliance, a sustainable agriculture third-party certifier.